GONGORA'S ECHOES, WAVES AND MIRRORS

 luz el reflejo, la agua vidrïera.
 (Sol.I 669 - 76)

-Trión refers to Polaris, the most stable ("cruza") star of the Oso Minor, paralleled on earth by an Oso Mayor on the riverside, mirrored to perform a dance (*) during a wedding.
+Trión refers to Polaris, the most stable ("cruza") star of the Oso Minor, represented on earth by the semaphors which surround an Oso Mayor on the riverside, activated by the light of Trión (in space) to perform a dance during a wedding (on earth).

 The verse may be read as: luz el reflejo, la vidrïera agua.
-Or: luz el reflejo, el agua vidrïera.
+Or: luz el reflejo, el agua vidrïero.
 Or: luz el reflejo, vidrïera el agua.

 Don Luis took the best option.
-A monotonous repetition of el would not have been right: el eco, el arroyo, el reflejo, el agua.
+A monotonous repetition of el would not have been right: el eco, el arroyo, el reflejo, el agua, el vidriero.
 He did not even reiterate la voz, but chose ya to maintain the ever present "a" in this fragment.(3)

 Don Luis took the best option.
-A monotonous repetition of el would not have been right: el eco, el arroyo, el reflejo, el agua.
+A monotonous repetition of el would not have been right: el eco, el arroyo, el reflejo, el agua, el vidriero.
 He did not even reiterate la voz, but chose ya to maintain the ever present "a" in this fragment.(3)

 Books consulted: Alonso, Pellicer, Carreira, Jammes.